brianlangay4/Translator/README.md

 This Android application, built with aim of leveraging advanced programming techniques as example this offers a seamless multi-language processing experience.
 It allows users to input text, translates it into a specified language (in this case, Chinese), and vocalizes the translation using Text-to-Speech (TTS) technology.

 ### Intergration
-- *the application plugin is available in SuperApp 2.0 update supporting translation service to this application
+The application plugin is available in SuperApp 2.0 update supporting translation service to this application visit the SuperApp repo and check out the plugin usage cases for more ideas

 ### Key Features